sowmya-ch-19/WhatsApp_Chatbot/Contributing.md

 ## Code of Conduct
 We expect all contributors to adhere to our Code of Conduct.
 Please read CODE_OF_CONDUCT.md to understand what is expected of contributors.

+## Need Help?
+If you need help or have any questions, feel free to reach out by creating an issue or commenting on an existing one.
+We are more than happy to assist.